pkmoore/in-toto/demo/README.md

 The script will create a layout, add Bob's and Carl's public keys (fetched from their directories), sign it with Alice's private key and dump it to `root.layout`.
-In `root.layout`, you will find that (besides the signature and other information) there are two steps, `write_code` and `package`, that the functionaries Bob and Carl, identified by their public keys, are authorized to perform.
+In `root.layout`, you will find that (besides the signature and other information) there are three steps, `write_code`, `post-vcs` and `package`, that the functionaries Bob, Steve and Carl, identified by their public keys, are authorized to perform.

 ### Write code (Bob)
 Now, we will take the role of the functionary Bob and perform the step